fylein/fyle-interview-de-intern/README.md

     pip install -r requirements.txt
 ```

+You're ready to begin your task.

+## Your task

+Your task is to fix up `extract_amount` function so that all the tests pass i.e. amounts in all 20 receipts are extracted correctly.
+You are free to
+use the receipt image or the AWS Textract output for this purpose - please do not ask us which one to use.

+Once all the tests pass locally, take a screenshot of the successful run with 100% tests passing.
+Commit and push your code to your repository.

+Please do not spend more than 3 hours on this task.

+## Running tests

 Run the tests that validate if your `extract_amount` is working fine against the test data.
 You can run all the tests using:

 ```